IBM-Bluemix-Docs/mass-data-migration/shared-responsibilities.md

           <ul>
             <li>For an import type order upon receiving {{site.data.keyword.mdms_short}} device from client, initiates an immediate offload of client data from {{site.data.keyword.mdms_short}} device into client-specified IBM
             Cloud instance.</li>
-            <li>For an export ype order IBM will offload the data from the COS bucket to the device before sending it to the client.</li>
+            <li>For an export type order IBM will offload the data from the COS bucket to the device before sending it to the client.</li>
             <li>Update progress bar in Administrative User Interface to reflect offload initiation & completion when beginning & completing data offload from device into
             IBM Cloud instance.</li>
           </ul>